Substantial Damage & Storm Permits

 The flowchart below shows the options for properties designated Substantially Damaged or not.

-- The rule applies even if you do the work yourself or used donated materials (See items included in Substantial Damage repairs).
+Remember: The Substantial Damage rule applies even if you do the work yourself or used donated materials (See items included in Substantial Damage repairs).

 What YOU can do if you live in a flood hazard area and your home was damaged…